What Is Git? Differences From CVS, Key Commands, and Why It Matters for Teams

 What Is Git?

-Git is a distributed version control system that tracks file changes.
-It's open source.
+Git (Global Information Tracker) is a distributed version control system that tracks file changes.
+It's open source and was invented by Linus Torvalds in 2005 (who is also inventor of Linux).
 It stores snapshots of a project's history.
 Teams can collaborate with fewer conflicts.
-Traditional systems like CVS store data in a central server.
+Traditional systems like CVS (Centralized Version Control) store data in a central server.
 Git works differently by allowing each contributor to have a local copy.
 This approach increases flexibility, lets you work offline, and reduces the risk of losing all data if a single server fails.

 Why Git Is Different from CVS